 There are many locations you can bring your vehicle for a TNS inspection.
 The inspection should cost you $80-$300 depending on where you go.

 Driver Requirements For Lucky To Go

-Lucky To Go drivers in British Columbia are required to have either a Class 1, Class 2, or Class 4 driver’s license.
+Lucky To Go drivers in British Columbia are required to have either a Class 1, Class 2, or Class 4 driver’s licence.

-Need to get your Class 4 License?
+Need to get your Class 4 Licence?
 Learn how to get your Class 4 license in British Columbia and get ready to drive!

 Hours of Service for TNS

 Being a licensed Class 4 commercial driver, you are expected to follow the ‘Hours of Service’ regulations.
 These directives are pretty straightforward to uphold as a rideshare driver.

 The Hours of Service regulations state that a driver can either be on-duty or off-duty.
 In plain-speak, you can be online for 13 hours in a day before requiring a minimum of 6 consecutive hours of off-duty time.
 For Lucky To Go drivers, the Driver app will keep track of your on-duty time for you.

 Here are some examples of being On-Duty: